AlexLMCode/frontend-bsale/README.md

 ## Initialize and see changes

-    $ Right click on the index.html and click on "Start on live server"
+    $ Right click on the index.html and click on "Open with LiveServer"

 ## Open the html file